Neighbors reflect on Rochester’s ‘state of emergency’ nearly 50 days after enactment

 Nearly 50 days ago, the city declared a state of emergency in Rochester.
 However, those who live in some of the neighborhoods most recently affected say not much has changed.

 Willie Jackson now lives in Atlanta, but grew up in Rochester.
-This holiday weekend, he’s visiting family who live near Lyell Avenue.
+This holiday weekend, he’s visiting family who lives near Lyell Avenue.
 On Saturday night, Jackson walked up to a police scene.

 Around 8:30 p.m.
 Saturday, a man in his 20s was shot and killed on Lyell Avenue near Angle Street.